 Cedar Rapids is a larger medium-sized city located in the state of Iowa.
 With a population of 136,467 people and 35 constituent neighborhoods, Cedar Rapids is the second largest community in Iowa.

 Also of interest is that Cedar Rapids has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Cedar Rapids in 2018 was $32,290, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $129,160 for a family of four.
+The per capita income in Cedar Rapids in 2018 was $35,566, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $142,264 for a family of four.
 However, Cedar Rapids contains both very wealthy and poor people as well.

 The most common language spoken in Cedar Rapids is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.